The system of automatic toll collection without tickets and without making payments at gates!

 In the motorway operation period, GTC receives availability payments from the National Road Fund.
 The proceeds thereof are spent on providing for: the debt service costs (interest on the balance outstanding and principal instalments), taxes, operating costs which include e.g. consideration for the Motorway operator (for operation and maintenance of the tolling system, and keeping the road up to the specified standard), insurance costs, services rendered by the Independent Engineer, tolling expansion, and costs related to Motorway rehabilitation.

-The Motorway rehabilitation costs comprise the costs of all overhaul and repair works on the wearing course and engineering structures (e.g. flyovers, bridges, buildings, service areas, etc.), and all other facilities appurtenant to the motorway (e.g. barriers, road signs, weather stations, etc.), plus the costs of replacing the tolling system equipment.
+The Motorway rehabilitation costs comprise the costs of all overhaul and repair works on the wearing course and engineering structures (e.g. flyovers, bridges, buildings, service areas, etc.), and all other facilities belonging to the motorway (e.g. barriers, road signs, meteorological stations, tolling system equipment, etc).

 The account settlement system incorporates payment deductions for reduced motorway availability to the drivers (e.g. traffic lane closures), or inadequate Motorway maintenance standards.

 GTC transfers the toll collected on the Motorway to the National Road Fund.
 The toll rates are fixed by the Minister relevant for Transport.